Implementation

 Which deaths require notification to the coroner?

-The obligation to notify deaths to the coroner can be found at the below link:
+The obligation to notify deaths to the coroner can be found in the Notification of Deaths Regulations (2019) (amended March 2020)

 If the death does not fulfil the definitions as outlined in the above link, then it will amount to a non-coronial death and therefore will require medical examiner scrutiny (if you are unsure as to whether a death requires referral to the coroner, then the medical examiner will be able to advise you).